Dave0x21/PiTemp/README.md

   bash install.sh
   ```
 #### How to access the dashboard
-You can access the web dashboard from your browser with the **ip address** of the raspberry pi
+You can access the web dashboard from your browser with the **ip address/hostname** of the raspberry pi

+## Todo
+* Real time update of current measurements and charts in home page
+* Add a logo

 ## Credits
 * **pitemp** file, wich make the measurements and dysplay them on onboard screen, is a modified version of [weather-and-light.py](https://github.com/pimoroni/enviroplus-python/blob/master/examples/weather-and-light.py) from [Enviro+ GitHub](https://github.com/pimoroni/enviroplus-python)